Why phishing works

 How to spot fake links and websites

-Be wary of dots and/or dashes after barclays.co.uk and of a forward slash at any point before barclays.co.uk
+Dots and/or dashes after barclays.co.uk and of a forward slash at any point before barclays.co.uk.

 Don't trust URLs using numbers instead of words